Fed Chairman Powell: A half-percentage point interest rate hike is 'on the table' for May - KESQ

 “Our goal is to use our tools to get supply and demand back in sync,” Powell said.

+Economists, including those at the Fed, expect inflation to have peaked in the first few months of the year.

+“These expectations have been disappointed in the past,” said Powell.
+Maybe March was the inflation peak, he added, “but we don’t know that” yet.

 Earlier Thursday, Powell called former Fed boss Paul Volcker, who battled high inflation in the 1970s and 1980s, the greatest economic public servant of the era.
-Volcker knew that in order to save the economy, he needed to stay the course and couldn’t be swayed by political opinion, Powell said in pre-recorded remarks at a special briefing of the Volcker Alliance and Penn Institute for Urban Research.
+Volcker raised interest rates to a record 20% in the 1980s in response to the nation’s double-digit inflation.
+He knew that in order to save the economy he needed to stay the course and couldn’t be swayed by political opinion, Powell said in pre-recorded remarks at a special briefing of the Volcker Alliance and Penn Institute for Urban Research.

 The-CNN-Wire